 7. Build Muscle and Lose Weight

-This super seed is great to consume for those trying to put on lean muscle, burn fat and balance blood sugar levels.
+Chia seeds also rank among the top plant-based sources of protein.
+This is another reason this super seed is great to consume for those trying to put on lean muscle, burn fat and balance blood sugar levels.

 Chia seeds pack a powerful antioxidant punch to help replace some of those nutrients lost when exercising.
 They’re high in essential minerals like calcium, phosphorus, magnesium, manganese, copper, zinc, iron and niacin.